 Key performance indicators (KPIs) like Average Handle Time (AHT) should be the byproduct of your efforts, not the focus.
 Even though you might spend more time on each call, the level of care and attention will keep your customers happy and your employees more fulfilled in their jobs.

 If you really want to know how to improve customer loyalty, we’ve got the perfect story for you.

-Nate Spears, ClearSource’s co-founder, sat in as a team leader for one of our projects, which involved taking some calls.
+Nate Spears, ClearSource’s President and co-founder, sat in as a team leader for one of our projects, which involved taking some calls.
 In one of those calls, he met a woman who had just bought a new grill.

 While assembling the grill, she saw a postcard from our client: “Register your grill online, and we’ll send you a cookbook.”
 Ecstatic, she registers her grill, only to be disappointed to find out the cookbook came in the form of an eBook.

 She didn’t want an eBook, she wanted an actual cookbook.
 Now, even though the promotion never promised a physical copy, Nate knew it would make her happy.
 He asked if she would like him to print and bind a copy of the cookbook and send it her way.
 She excitedly said yes.

 In this experience, there was no reason to go that extra mile other than to hear that woman’s excitement over the phone and make her happy.
 But when it comes to improving customer satisfaction, you need to take those extra steps.
 That woman was definitely a satisfied customer.

 Start Listening to Your Customers